Rookout/docs/docs/rules-namespaces-object.md

 }
 ```
 Let’s assume we set a Rule at the last line of newPerson(), in which we return the value of p.
-A very common use case is to dump the entire stack frame, as described in case A) below.
-In some cases we are interested in dumping a specific variable, as described in case B).

 In all of the examples below, the code snippets may be applied as the destination path of a set action, for example: